Divorce After Green Card: Hire an Immigration Divorce Lawyer for Issues With Your K1 Visa Divorce

 What About Divorce and Remarriage Immigration?

 A divorce from abroad must be recognized by the state, and some states do not recognize foreign divorces.
 It’s also important to prove that your previous marriage was bona fide.
-Talk to the attorneys at our law firm about divorce and remarriage immigration.
+Talk to the attorneys at our Chicago immigration law firm about divorce and remarriage immigration.

 Contact an Immigration Divorce Lawyer Today

+If you are separating or divorcing your spouse, it may affect your immigration status.
 Call us at 312.444.1940 or fill out an online form today.
 We can help you every step of the way through the process of getting a divorce after green card proceedings.

 We're looking forward to hearing from you!